The Boss acts as a hub that routes messages from one goose to another.

 - DMV.
 Datamatrix Viewer.

 - Firegoose.
-Connect the Gaggle to the Web.
+A Firefox Extension that connects the Gaggle to the Web.

 - Genome Browser.
 View data in genomic context.